 Now, in general, what can one do while sitting at home?

 Well, let me give you some activities that you can perform on yourself.
 But remember to perform these religiously.

-- Firstly,work on reframing your negative thoughts into positive ones.
-Try and look a teach negativity from a realistic yet positive perspective.
-Regularly thinking this way, and replacing negative thoughts with realistic positive ones in itself will induce positivity in a person.
+- Firstly, work on reframing your negative thoughts into positive ones.
+Try and look at negativity from a realistic yet positive perspective.
 Additionally, make attempts to add more positive thoughts in your daily life by practicing positive affirmations.

 - Write or just regularly repeat affirmations that you feel will help you.
 Add a gratitude journal to your daily schedule, so that you can express your gratitude to your friends as well as enemies, and take note of all the good things that happened in your day.

 - Be optimistic, yet realistic.
 Set realistic goals for yourself.
 Create and follow a schedule or a timetable for yourself.
 Plus, you can also create a positive activity schedule, focusing on doing things that will make you happy on a daily basis, whilst keeping track of them.
 Having a good social circle is also extremely essential.

 - Try to accept the past and focus on the present.
 Forgive people who harmed you, and try to move on.
 Find, discover, and explore things that might give you a sense of purpose in your life.
 Only you know what that is, and if you have found a sense of purpose, that’s amazing!
 If not, the process of exploring in itself will give you purpose.